the-quick-demonstrator/about-leon-hunter/index.md

     title="Lead Software Engineer"
     location="Scriptcasters.com: OverseasBasketballConnection.com; Wilmington, DE."
     description="
-* Cofounder of Scriptcasters.com, a network of specialized professionals that create innovative technical solutions.
+* Cofounder of Scriptcasters.com, a network of specialized professionals that strive to create innovative technical solutions.
+* Hired and lead team of developers to create and maintain a web application and administrative portal for a client seeking a tech solution
-* Lead the creation of a web application connecting professional basketball players with overseas teams.
+* Lead the creation of an application for a client which can connect professional basketball players with overseas teams seeking players, overseasbasketballconnection.com.
+* Working alongside one other developer, Frankie Rodriguez, we together created a very successful, popular, heavily used 3-tier platform which
+    * allows agents to post job opportunities for players to apply to
+    * allows players create a profile and apply for opportunity postings
+    * admin portal, which gives client control administrative control over the two aforementioned tiers.
-* Built the following aspects of the application:
+* Including integration testing, deployment, and built configuration, I built the following aspects of the application in their entirety:
     * Java8, Spring MVC, Spring Security, AWS S3, Heroku, Selenium
-* Integrated APIs for additional features such as:
+* The following APIs were leverages for additional features:
+    * PrintfulCountry API
-  * PrintfulCountry API, MailChimp API
+    * MailChimp API
 "
 %}